Strictly atomic modules in definable categories: Background from Model Theory

 So, for every module $M$, we have the evaluation map ${\rm pp}^n_R \to {\rm pp}^n(M)$ where the latter is the set, indeed modular lattice, of subgroups of $M^n$ pp-definable in $M$.
 The kernel of this lattice homomorphism consists of the pairs $(\phi, \psi)$ such that $\phi(M) = \psi(M)$: we say that such a pair is {\bf closed on} $M$.
 Otherwise the pair is {\bf open on} $M$.
-Sometimes this terminology is restricted to {\bf pp-pairs} meaning pairs of pp formulas which are comparable in the ordering on ${\rm pp}^n_R$.
+A {\bf pp-pair} is a pair of pp formulas which are comparable, $\phi \geq \psi$, in the ordering on ${\rm pp}^n_R$.

 We write $\psi \leq_M \phi$ and $\psi =_M \phi$ for the (pre)ordering and equivalence of pp formulas when evaluated on $M$.

 \paragraph{Definable subcategories} Given any set $\Phi$ of pp-pairs, the corresponding {\bf definable subcategory} of ${\rm Mod}\mbox{-}R$ is the full subcategory on